Shema21/airbnb-clone-project/README.md

 🗄️ Database Design
 This section outlines the core entities in the Airbnb clone project and their relationships.
 The database is designed to capture essential aspects of the platform, such as users, properties, bookings, and reviews.

 🔹 User
 Represents people using the platform, either as guests or hosts.

-•	Fields:
+Fields:

-o	id: Unique identifier
+id: Unique identifier

-o	username: Login name for the user o	email: Contact email o	is_host: Boolean to identify hosts vs. guests o	date_joined: Account creation date
+username: Login name for the user

+email: Contact email

+is_host: Boolean to identify hosts vs. guests

+date_joined: Account creation date

 🔹 Property
 Represents a place listed by a host.

-•	Fields:
+Fields:

-o	id: Unique identifier
+id: Unique identifier

-o	title: Name of the property
+title: Name of the property

-o	description: Detailed description of the property o	location: Address or city o	price_per_night: Cost of staying one night o	host: ForeignKey → User
+description: Detailed description of the property

+location: Address or city

+price_per_night: Cost of staying one night

+host: ForeignKey → User

 🔹 Booking
 Represents a reservation made by a guest for a property.

-•	Fields:
+Fields:

-o	id: Unique identifier
+id: Unique identifier

-o	property: ForeignKey → Property o	guest: ForeignKey → User o	check_in: Start date of the booking o	check_out: End date of the booking o	total_price: Calculated based on nights and price
+property: ForeignKey → Property

+guest: ForeignKey → User

+check_in: Start date of the booking

+check_out: End date of the booking

+total_price: Calculated based on nights and price

 🔹 Review
 Represents feedback left by a guest after a stay.

-•	Fields:
+Fields:

-o	id: Unique identifier
+id: Unique identifier

-o	property: ForeignKey → Property o	author: ForeignKey → User o	rating: Integer (1–5) o	comment: Text content of the review
+property: ForeignKey → Property

+author: ForeignKey → User

+rating: Integer (1–5)

+comment: Text content of the review

 🔹 Payment
 Represents the financial transaction for a booking.

-•	Fields:
+Fields:

-o	id: Unique identifier
+id: Unique identifier

-o	booking: OneToOne → Booking
+booking: OneToOne → Booking

-o	amount: Total amount paid
+amount: Total amount paid

-o	payment_date: Date of transaction o	payment_method: e.g., credit card, PayPal
+payment_date: Date of transaction

+payment_method: e.g., credit card, PayPal
-________________________________________

 🔗 Entity Relationships
-•	A User can list multiple Properties (One-to-Many).
+A User can list multiple Properties (One-to-Many).

-•	A User can make multiple Bookings (One-to-Many).
+A User can make multiple Bookings (One-to-Many).

-•	A Booking is for one Property, made by one User (Many-to-One).
+A Booking is for one Property, made by one User (Many-to-One).

-•	A Property can have many Reviews and Bookings (One-to-Many).
+A Property can have many Reviews and Bookings (One-to-Many).

-•	A Review is written by a User about a Property (Many-to-One).
+A Review is written by a User about a Property (Many-to-One).

-•	A Payment is linked to exactly one Booking (One-to-One).
+A Payment is linked to exactly one Booking (One-to-One).

 🧩 Feature Breakdown
 This project replicates essential functionalities of the Airbnb platform.
 Each feature is designed to provide users with a seamless and interactive experience, whether they are guests or hosts.